Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 > }

 **Technickel (Voiceover):**
 That's where my project, the Baseline MCP server, comes in.

-It's built on the Model-Context Protocol—MCP for short.
+Now, having the Baseline data is like having a good map of the territory.
+That's useful, for sure.
+But a map is just paper.
+It can't answer your questions.

 **(Visuals:** {
 > **Storyboard Prompt:** "A photorealistic, cinematic still photo of a complex 3D animation in a 16:9 aspect ratio.
 A photorealistic, glowing glass brain is the central focus, suspended in a clean, white space.
-Two colorful streams of data, one labeled 'Baseline Context' and the other 'Wrangler Tools,' are seen flowing into the brain.
-A holographic cowboy hat is materializing perfectly on top of the brain.
+Tool icons (a magnifying glass, a scale, a lasso) made of glowing light are seen flying into the brain.
 The mood is transformative and intelligent.",
 > **Scene Description:** "A photorealistic CGI animated sequence in a 16:9 aspect ratio.
 A complex, glowing glass brain floats in a clean, white space.
-A glowing data stream labeled 'Baseline Context' and a detailed toolbox icon labeled 'Wrangler Tools' fly into the brain with energetic motion lines.",
+Tool icons representing 'query,' 'compare,' and 'analyze' (like a magnifying glass, a scale, and a lasso) fly into the brain with energetic motion lines.",
-> **Action:** "The brain lights up with a brilliant pulse of light, and a holographic cowboy hat materializes on top with a flourish."
+> **Action:** "As each tool icon is absorbed, the brain glows more intensely, signifying its new capabilities."
 > })

 **Technickel (Voiceover):**
+My server uses the Model-Context Protocol - MCP for short.
+The protocol turns that static map into a live expert you can talk to.
+It gives the AI a set of tools—not just to read the data, but to actively *work* with it.
+To query it, to compare it, to analyze it for you.

+So instead of just looking at the map, you're asking your guide, "What's the quickest route?" or "Is it safe to cross that river?"
+You get answers, not just data points.

-Now, what that protocol does is simple: it takes a general AI and gives it a specific job and the right tools for it.
-My server focuses the AI on one thing: knowing the Baseline feature set inside and out.
-And it gives it a whole toolkit for prospecting that data.
-It’s what turns a simple chatbot into a dedicated expert, an AI Wrangler. *That's* your faithful steed for the wild west of web development.
-It connects you directly to the Baseline context, giving you the straight-up truth on what's safe to use, cutting through the noise, and ending decision fatigue for good.
+This is what connects you to the *meaning* in the Baseline context, giving you the straight-up truth to cut through the noise and end decision fatigue for good.

 ---